 UNISA SLPs application dates, fees, and procedure

-UNISA application dates for Short Learning Programmes, SLPs, were from the 21st of November 2018 and will continue until the 31st of January 2019.
+UNISA application dates for Short Learning Programmes, SLPs, were from 14 May 2019 - 23 July 2019.
 Selected SLPs, provided by centers found within different academic departments of collages, are courses that concentrate on strictly just enough teaching to meet a particular learning necessity as identified by individuals, companies or the entire society.
-Registration for courses to be undertaken in the first semester will be from the 3rd of January, 2019 to 15th of February, 2019, as to the year courses, it will go on until the 15th of March 2019.
-The registration dates for the second semester courses are yet to be confirmed.
-So, keep checking, or you can directly contact email@example.com to find out.
+Registration for courses to be undertaken in the first semester have not yet been confirmed.
+However, registration for second semester was from the 15 May 2019 - 26 July 2019.
+So, keep checking, or you can directly contact firstname.lastname@example.org to find out.
 No application fee is charged for SLPs.

 How much is UNISA application fee?

 The University of South Africa requires applicants to pay an application fee for both online and hard copy submissions.
 Applicants should take note that the UNISA application fee is not refundable whether you fail or pass.

 The application fee payment is only accepted after the system sends you a student number.
 An application fee of R105 is charged for online applications while R160 is charged on hard copy submissions strictly for non-degree purposes.
 For banking details, refer to this link on payment methods.